condidios/ecs_planet_simulation/README.md

 The main goal of this project is to maximize performance using Job System and DOTS ECS of Unity on large count of objects.

-By using the job system for entities combined with gpu instancing of the satellite prefab material, I can get low batch count and have a very optimized multithread structure.
+By using the job system for entities combined with gpu instancing of the satellite prefab material, I can batch moving objects and have a very optimized multithread structure.

 I also tried caching the main camera for performance but that doesn't seem to be very effective.